sschlib/sschlib/README.md

-sschlib - SSH library for Java
+Sschlib - SSH library for Java
 ==============================
-sschlib - yet another SSH library for Java.
+Sschlib - yet another SSH library for Java.
 Sscjlib is a fork of JSch from JCraft.

 https://github.com/sschlib/sschlib